 Congrats on making it this far!
 What should you do next?

 Write your first blog post!
 To do this, you just go to Posts > Add New in the WordPress dashboard.
-Once you’ve written a blog post, just hit the “Publish” button.
+Once you’ve written a blog post, just hit the “Publish” button and your post will be live and out there in the world.

 Here are some resources to help you start writing blog posts: